BrookTsui/BrookTsui.github.io/_pages/note.md

 This is my archive where one can find all my notes and haphazard writings.

+## A Paper A Dday
+I read [a story](https://www.nature.com/nature-index/news-blog/this-scientist-read-research-academic-paper-every-day-what-she-learned) from another [blog](https://hongtaoh.com/en/apad/).
+It's must be benefitial to read new papers and log thoughts everyday.
+Surely I browser ArXiv, but not that frequent.
+Now I have subscribed it, maybe I could read more.

+Here is the [link](https://1drv.ms/u/s!Asze0FhXxWSmlnvuRSnhqXHslCPZ?e=tMZpUn) to my OneNote of APAD.
+It starts since Dec.
+25, 2022.

 # Notes
 ## High Energy Theory